-This application seeks planning permission and for relevant demolition of an unlisted building in a conservation area and relates to the demolition of a vacant 2-storey building (formerly in use as a newsagent at ground floor with offices above) and the construction of a mixed-use 5-storey building providing flexible commercial usage (139m2 - Use Class E) at a ground floor level with 12 no. market apartments (Use Class C3) above, 1st floor accommodating 3 no. one bedroom and 1 no. two-bedroom apartments; 2nd floor accommodating 3 no. one bedroom and 1 no. two-bedroom apartments all of which accord with the nationally described minimum space standard.
+This application seeks planning permission and for relevant demolition of an unlisted building in a conservation area and relates to the demolition of a vacant 2-storey building (formerly in use as a newsagent at ground floor with offices above) and the construction of a mixed-use 5-storey building providing flexible commercial usage (139m2- Use Class E) at a ground floor level with 6 no. market apartments (Use Class C3) and 6 no, affordable apartments above, 1st floor accommodating 3 no. one bedroom and 1 no. two-bedroom apartments; 2nd floor accommodating 3 no. one bedroom and 1 no. two-bedroom apartments all of which accord with the nationally described minimum space standard.